Hopkinsville, Kentucky: Black Patch tobacco

 The Evansville, Henderson, and Nashville Railroad was the first to connect Hopkinsville to surrounding cities in 1868.
 In 1879, it was purchased by the L&N. The Ohio Valley Railroad (later purchased by the Illinois Southern) reached the city in 1892, as did the Tennessee Central in 1903.

 The tobacco from the Black Patch region was highly desired in Europe.
 In 1904, tobacco planters formed the Dark Tobacco District Planters' Protective Association of Kentucky and Tennessee in opposition to a corporate monopoly by the American Tobacco Company (ATC) owned by James B. Duke.
 The ATC used their monopoly power to reduce the prices they paid to farmers; the planters' association aimed to organize a boycott of sales to drive the price back up.
 Many farmers continued to sell independently or secretly, however, prompting the association to form a "Silent Brigade" to pressure such farmers into compliance.
 With societal pressure seeming to fail, the Silent Brigade (probably under Dr. David A. Amoss) organized the Night Riders (not to be confused with the Ku Klux Klan) to terrorize farmers into submission.

 On December 7, 1907, 250 masked Night Riders seized Hopkinsville's police station and cut off all outside contact.
 They pursued tobacco executives who bought tobacco from farmers who were not members of the Dark Tobacco District Planters' Protective Association and city officials who aided them.
 Three warehouses were burned, one of whose sites became Peace Park.
 In April of the next year, a tobacco broker in Paducah named W.B.
 Kennedy wrote to associates in Rotterdam that "Out of all the mischief that has been done the law has not been able to convict and punish the night-riders.
 They do their mischief in the night, and wear masks, and they have taken a pledge to never tell anybody anything they know, and for this reason it is impossible to get sufficient evidence to convict them.
 They have gone on with their mischief making, until they have almost ruined the country."

+Kelly–Hopkinsville encounter

+Left: a popular image of a "Hopkinsville Goblin".
+Right: a great horned owl, a hypothesized explanation.

+Hopkinsville is also known for the Kelly–Hopkinsville encounter.
+This was a claimed close encounter with extraterrestrial beings that occurred near the communities of Kelly and Hopkinsville in Christian County, Kentucky, United States during the night and early morning of August 21–22, 1955.
+UFOlogists regard it as one of the most significant and well-documented cases in the history of UFO incidents, while skeptics maintain there was no actual physical evidence that the encounter ever took place and the reports were due to "the effects of excitement" and misidentification of natural phenomena such as meteors and owls.